shlokavidi/Pratilip-project/README.md

 ```

 ## Usage
-IMPORTANT: When docker runs the application, it does not have any databases and tables.
-I have automated creation of databases and tables, and the data ingestion using Postman form-data.
+IMPORTANT: When docker runs the application for the first time (each time after building it), it does not have any databases or tables.
+I have automated creation of databases and tables, and the data ingestion process using Postman form-data.
 Steps to follow:
 1. Open Postman
 3. Type your URL
 ```